NordicSemiconductor/IOS-DFU-Library/documentation.md

 To start the DFU process you have to do 2 things:

-1. Create a `DFUFirmware` object using a `URL` to a Distribution Packet (ZIP), or using a `URL`s to a BIN/HEX file, DAT file (optionally) and by specifying a file type (Softdevice, Bootloader or Application).
+1. Create a `DFUFirmware` object using a `URL` to a Distribution Packet (ZIP), or using a `URL`s to a BIN/HEX file, DAT file (optionally) and by specifying a file type (SoftDevice, Bootloader or Application).

      Objective-C:
     ```objective-c